christina-grannas/swagger-test/user-testing/direct-integration-web.md

      <!-- checkout iframe will be embedded here -->
    </div>
    <script src="https://test.checkout.dibspayment.eu/v1/checkout.js?v=1"></script>
-   <script src="checkout-helper.js"></script>
+   <script src="script.js"></script>
  </body>
 </html>
 ```

-The container element `<div id="checkout-container-div">` is the place where we  will embed the checkout `iframe` eventually.
-Two JavaScripts are embedded: `checkout.js` from Nets and our own `checkout-helper.js` which we will implement in the next step.
+The HTML code contains a few things to pay attention to:

-Two JavaScripts are embedded:
+- The container element `<div id="checkout-container-div">` is the place where we eventually will embed the checkout `iframe`.
-- `checkout.js` provided by Nets.
-Since we are using the [test environment](test-environment.md) in this guide, you should load the JavaScript from `test.checkout.dibspayment.eu`.
+- Two JavaScripts are loaded: `checkout.js` from **Nets** and our own `script.js` which we will implement in the next step.
-- `checkout-helper.js`, our own JavaScript helper which we will implement in the next step.
+- Since we are using the [test environment](test-environment.md) in this guide, `checkout.js` is loaded from `test.checkout.dibspayment.eu`.
+When using the live environment, you should instead use `checkout.dibspayment.eu`.

 The `checkout.html` page should always be requested with a URL parameter called `paymentId` since the `paymentId` is needed in order to identify the current payment session when communicating with Nets.